 There is a registry for people who take Gilenya during pregnancy.
 A pregnancy registry is a collection of information given by people who took Gilenya while pregnant.
-This information is used to help doctors and patients decide if the drug may be harmful to a developing fetus.
+This information is used to help doctors and patients learn about the safety of a drug’s use during pregnancy.

 Gilenya and breastfeeding

 It’s not known if Gilenya is present in breast milk, or if it’s safe to breastfeed a child while taking Gilenya.

 If you’re taking Gilenya, talk with your doctor about the best way to feed your child.

 These medications both come as capsules that you’ll take by mouth.
 But Gilenya capsules only need to be taken once daily, while Tecfidera needs to be taken twice per day.

 These medications have different active drugs in them, so they may cause different side effects.

 If you’d like to learn more about how Gilenya and Tecfidera are similar and different, see this article.
 And be sure to discuss with your doctor which drug is right for you.